City College Norwich has been appointed the lead training provider for SkillsActive’s Joint Investment Programme in Playwork.

 Playworkers provide spaces and resources for children and young people to come together and play in their free time, at out of school clubs, adventure playgrounds, parks and community centres across the country.
 The subsidised qualification equips staff who have gained early years qualifications with the principles, knowledge and understanding of Playwork that they need in order to facilitate play opportunities for children and young people.

-SkillsActive is looking for playworkers in England to take advantage of the offer of 50pc matched funding towards the Level 3 Award in Transition to Playwork (from early years).
+SkillsActive is looking for playworkers in England to take advantage of the offer of 50% matched funding towards the Level 3 Award in Transition to Playwork (from early years).

 SkillsActive is now working with City College Norwich and a network of partner training providers to deliver the programme across all counties of England.
 It is intended that the programme will be completed by the end of July 2013.

 To be eligible for funding, learners must hold a full level 3 early years qualification, based on the children’s care learning and development or early years and education standards.
-This does not include the new level 3 Diploma for the Children and Young People’s Workforce at present.
-Employers will need to pledge at least 50pc of the cost of the qualification i.e. £229 to enable this to be matched by Government.
+Employers will need to pledge at least 50% of the cost of the qualification i.e. £229 to enable this to be matched by Government.

 All learners will also receive their own SkillsActive activepassport, an on-line tool to record their qualifications, training and experience.